anthxnyy/housing-application/README.md

 TODO:

+- Create login page
-- Improve app appearance
+- Improve app appearance, background images
-- Create the results page
+- Create the results page, let user see their results and individual answers for each question
 - Repeat program function at results page